Fafe: History

+The territory of Fafe municipality has been inhabited for at least 3000 years, as evidenced by archaeological findings tied to the Celts and Romans.
+One of the most important sites is the castro of Santo Ovídio, a hillfort settlement located approximately 1 km east of the city center of Fafe.

 In the 10th century King Ordoño III of León donated the Vila de Moraria (Moreira de Rei) and Monte Longo to the monastery of Guimarães, founded by the Countess Mumadona.

 The territory was effect the Diocese of Braga in the 12th century, and was one of the largest of the seven dioceses, with approximately 950 to 1000 parishes divided into 38 group.
 During the 1220 Inquirições (Inquiries), the territory of Monte Longo was first identified.
 This location would have an effect; in 1258, the municipality was designated as the lands and julgado (judicial territory) of Monte Longo.

 By 1320, Fafe was part of the Diocese of Braga and the Terra de Entre Ave e Vizela, also known as the Terra de Montelongo, with 15 parishes, among which Santa Ovaia Antiga (Santa Eulália de Fafe).

 On 15 November 1514, King D. Manuel I conceded the first foral (charter) to the town of Fafe.
 The 1527 Numeramento de D. João III (census of King John III), the parish of Samta Ovaya Antigua (Santa Eulália) had only 64 neighbours.

 It was only in 1647 that the first reference to the toponymy Fafe, and shortly thereafter (1655) the parish adopted the name Santa Eulália de Fafe.

 In 1706, the donatário of the town of Fafe and municipality of Montelongo was the Count of Vimieiro.
 By mid-century, though, in 1758, the Memórias Paroquiais (Parochial Memories) described that the donation was attributed to the Marquis of Valença, D. Miguel de Portugal e Castro.

 Between 1907 and 1986 Fafe was served by the narrow-gauge trains of the Guimarães line.
 The railway is now closed between Guimarães and Fafe.